Antonio Delgado – NY19

 Early life and career

 Delgado was born on January 28, 1977, in Schenectady, New York,[3] to Tony Delgado and Thelma P. Hill.[4]
 He is of African American,[5] Cape Verdean,[6] Mexican, Colombian, and Venezuelan ancestry.[7]
-Delgado has three younger brothers: Kito, Kendall, and Julian.
-He grew up in the Hamilton Hill neighborhood of Schenectady.[8]
+Delgado has three younger brothers.
+He grew up in Schenectady’s Hamilton Hill neighborhood.[8]

 After law school, Delgado moved to Los Angeles in 2005 and worked in the music industry.[12]
 In 2007, he released a socially conscious rap album under the stage name “AD the Voice”.[13][14]
 He then worked as a litigator in the New York office of the law firm Akin Gump.[15]